Frequently Asked Questions

 What is the process of booking a Survey?

-Firstly, you make contact with us and advise us which property you are looking to purchase and would like a survey of.
-We review the estate agent particulars online and discuss with you which type of survey is appropriate (RICS HomeBuyer Report or Building Survey) and provide a verbal quotation there and then or call you back/e-mail you with a quotation (over e-mail is fine too).
-If you are happy to proceed, let us know and we will e-mail a letter quotation and our Terms of Engagement which will form a Contract between us.
-If you have considered this and are happy to proceed, sign the Terms of Engagement and e-mail them back to us (we can forward hardcopies if preferred).
-We contact the estate agent and book an appointment to inspect the property, collecting keys from them if required.
-We issue you with an invoice which require you to pay before we release the report or discuss it with you, however we can inspect the property without payment.
+Please contact us and advise us of the address of the property you are looking to purchase and would like a survey of.
+We will review the estate agent particulars online and e-mail you with a quotation.
+If you have considered this and are happy to proceed, sign the Client Acceptance section of the Conditions and Terms of Engagement document and e-mail them back to us (we can forward hardcopies if preferred).
+We would then contact the estate agent and book an appointment to inspect the property, collecting keys from them if required.
+We will issue you with an invoice once the survey has been booked in.
+We require you to settle the invoice before we release the report or discuss it with you, however we can inspect the property prior to payment being received.

 Why don't you charge VAT?

 This is possible because I am a Chartered Surveyor with low overheads and do not have to charge Value Added Tax (VAT) as I have not met the earnings threshold which at the time of writing is £85,000 in a 12 month period.

 Do I need a home survey as well as a mortgage valuation?